sagemath/sage-archive-2023-02-01/README.md

    but always feel free to email the section of `logs/ptestlong.log` that contains errors to the [sage-support mailing list](https://groups.google.com/group/sage-support).
    If there are numerous failures, there was a serious problem with your build.

+   Note: if you built for Python 3, you can instead run `make ptest-python3`.

 1. The HTML version of the [documentation](http://doc.sagemath.org/html/en/index.html) is built during the compilation process of Sage and resides in the directory